chirpley/docs/docs/source/asbrand.rst

 After you've send out the invites, the matching influencers will receive the invitations in their mailbox and as an on-platform notification.
+The all the cards have the status "invited"

-At this point all we need to do is wait until the budget of the service is filled with accepted deals.
+At this point all you need to do is wait until the budget of the service is filled with accepted deals.

 .. figure:: _static/images/deals-progressbar.png